junyangliao/DSA3101--Data-Dynamos/README.md

 # DSA3101- Data Dynamos
 👋 Hello!
 This is the repo for our group's application stack.

-### Make sure to check that you are working on the dev branch

 ## Prerequisites
 The entire application stack runs on docker, so make sure you have Docker installed.